 Interestingly, I do not get asked much about the use of multi-depth handpieces for HIFU, but some patients do a double take when combination lasers are recommended to them.

 Should only one HIFU handpiece of a fixed depth or energy be used indiscriminately from skin down to the deeper support structures, it may result in diffuse heating throughout the layers, increasing the risk of burns, hyperpigmentation or fat atrophy.

 In the same vein, by using multiple lasers to treat a condition, we are able to pick the most suitable instrument to target certain components of disease pathways, while minimising collateral damage to non-related areas.

-What benefits do combination laser treatments have over single lasers?
+What benefits do combination laser treatments for pigmentation have over single lasers?

 When assessing the effectiveness of combination laser treatments, here are some concerns that patients have:

 - How much of my pigmentation can the treatment clear?